BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 **Cameraman pulls out phone, turns it around**

 Nooo, thats not where your money is.
 Thats just a readout of what the bank owes you **IF** you wanted to cash out.
-When you put cash in the bank owns it now.
-You have to play by their rules.
+When you put cash in the bank owns the money now.
+They give you an electronic IOU you can use online and with a card.
 Everyone with a bank account will accept an IOU from the bank just as easily as real money.
 It's only when things get shaky but in the end its still a debt.
 We know that banks make loans, and that they make far more loans than they have in reserves.
 When those loans are issued the bank doesn't move money from anyone's account to make the loan, they create the loan like particles at the start of the universe.